 Of course, every community site has its own unique purpose and goals.
 Fortunately, WordPress makes it possible to design yours to meet your community’s needs with a number of useful plugins.

 We’ve chosen the five tools below carefully, focusing on ratings, reviews, and key features.
 While it’s not an all-inclusive list, we believe these are the best choices to get you started on the right foot, or help you expand your existing site.
 Let’s jump in!

 BuddyPress enables you to create a social media network for your colleagues, special interest group, family, or anyone else.
 It offers a simple but customizable platform for building and engaging with your community.

 With BuddyPress, the members of your network can build personal profiles, connect with other users, and even create and interact within their own groups.
 You get all the benefits of your own, exclusive social media platform, without any coding required.

-The best thing about BuddyPress is that it’s free, and just like WordPress there are plenty of BuddyPress plugins you can download for free or purchase to expand its core functionality.
+The best thing about BuddyPress is that it’s free, and just like WordPress there are plenty of BuddyPress addons you can download for free or purchase to expand its core functionality.

 2. User Submitted Posts

 User Submitted Posts enables you to turn your WordPress site into a multi-author blog.
 This is similar to the BuddyPress-compatible plugin User Blog, but with more functionality.

 As a standalone plugin, User Submitted Posts is a great option for sites with a content focus.
 Whether you’re running a hobby group, industry community, or special interest website, your users can become part of the community by offering their own insight and experience.
 Of course, this plugin enables you to fully control the posts that are approved.
 To enable those posts, you simply need to copy and paste a shortcode onto a page, post, or widget.